 Historical Notes for this Recipe:

-This tasty Salsa Verde Chicken dinner idea was posted in 2020.
-The recipe was featured for Friday Favorites and updated with more information in 2024.
+This tasty Salsa Verde Chicken dinner was posted in 2020.
+The recipe was featured for Friday Favorites in 2024, and last and updated with more information in 2025.

 Pinterest image of Salsa Verde Chicken Bake